occisn/spreadsheet-problem-solving/README.md

 This project uses **spreadsheets** to solve numeric puzzles as those proposed by Project Euler.

-This was a temporary hobby project.
-No further development is foreseen.
+This is a personal, exploratory project with no fixed roadmap.
+Its aim is essentially to improve my skills.
+Development happens irregularly as time permits.

 It uses [LibreOffice](https://www.libreoffice.org/) and [OnlyOffice](https://www.onlyoffice.com/), two free and open-source solutions, using spreadsheet capabilities and array formulas.